My name is Tracy Brisson and I’m a wedding officiant and elopement & intimate wedding planner in Savannah, GA.

 I found that I loved the whole process of customizing and tailoring a wedding ceremony experience.

 A few months after my wedding, I wondered if other people faced the same issue when searching for a Savannah wedding officiant … so with a lot of professional experience in consulting, writing and public speaking already under my belt, I decided to begin officiating other couples’ marriages as a side-project.
 I set up a website and within a year, I was officiating full-time.
 Within 3 years, I had 4 officiants working under me, a scheduling manager, and a thriving complimentary elopement and intimate wedding planning service.
+In year six, I have taken a role as Owner & Experience Creator while we manage our expansion to other markets and we explore new business opportunities while I still personally officiate a smaller portfolio of weddings.

 I love the diversity of my couples who choose Savannah from destinations all over the globe, and that I get to represent all types of beautiful love on my website & social media profiles.
 I love making the wedding planning process accessible to different types of couples and offering a personalized experience that honors one of the most important decisions you’ll ever make.